Hip Replacements in Jones Act Cases

 It is critical to understand the true value of your claim.
 Insurance companies or employers may try to offer you significantly less than what you are entitled to.
 Under the Jones Act, you may be entitled to financial compensation for medical expenses, lost wages, lost earning capacity, lost fringe benefits, pain and suffering, and disfigurement.
 Your recovery may be reduced if your employer can prove that you contributed to your injury.
 It will be reduced by the percent to which you contributed to your own injury.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have required hip replacement surgery against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.